 A discount is available for companies joining the Scottish BIO delegation for the first (50% discount) or second time (25% discount).
 Please contact your SDI Trade Advisor or Connie Ness (Connie.ness@scotent.co.uk) to discuss available discounts.

-Please note, there will be no additional SDI subvention towards attendance at BIO 2020, however, TAP funding may be available to eligible companies through BioPartner UK (see below).
+Please note, there will be no additional SDI subvention towards attendance at BIO 2020; however, TAP funding may be available to eligible companies through BioPartner UK (see below).

 Package 1: Join the Scottish Mission as a delegate – cost £500